owengriffin/maven-spring-jruby/README.md

 This is the code from a few JRuby, Maven and Spring experiments I've been doing over the last few days.

+The following is a copy from my blog post at [owengriffin.com](http://www.owengriffin.com/posts/2010/10/29/Maven,%20Spring,%20JRuby%20and%20Gems.md.html).

 Spring has Dynamic Language support, which allows you to write beans in languages which can execute on the Java Virtual Machine (JVM).
 I've been experimenting with using JRuby to write beans in Ruby.

 You can find an simple example of embedding Ruby in a Spring application within the _spring-helloworld_ Maven project.